Lesson 1: Innovations in Computing

 Group: Place students in groups of 3-4

-Distribute: Hand out copies of Computing Innovations - Activity Guide
+Distribute: Hand out copies of the activity guide

 This should be a quick discussion.
 The primary goal is for the class to come to a common understanding of what it means for something to be innovative.
 That it's not enough for a product to look sleeker than the last version, but that innovation means to really do something better than it's been done before, or to do things that have never been done before.